-The service provider must possess a current valid Home and Community-Based Service Providers License to provide adult day care services and adhere to the following requirements in order to provide transportation to recipients:
+The service provider must possess a current valid Home and Community-Based Service Providers License to provide adult day care services and adhere to the following requirements in order to provide transportation to beneficiaries:

-- The provider's vehicles used in transporting recipients must adhere to the requirements of the HCBS licensing rule; - Providers must maintain liability insurance in the amount specified in the HCBS licensing requirements. - Drivers must have a current Louisiana driver's license applicable to the vehicle being used; and

-• The provider must document this service in the provider's transportation log, which can be either electronic with GPS tracking or a paper log.
-The log is not required to be filed in the recipient's record file, but must contain information that identifies the participant, the time of pick up and the time of drop off.
-It shall also be available upon request for review by any Louisiana state agency, including Human Services Authorities and Districts and Support Coordination.
+- 1. The provider's vehicles used in transporting beneficiaries must adhere to the requirements of the HCBS licensing rule; - 2.
+Providers must maintain liability insurance in the amount specified in the HCBS licensing requirements; - 3.
+Drivers must have a current Louisiana driver's license applicable to the vehicle being used; and - 4.
+The provider must document this service in the provider's transportation log, which can be either electronic with GPS tracking or a paper log.
+The log is not required to be filed in the beneficiary's record file, but must contain information that identifies the beneficiary, the time of pick up, and the time of drop off.
+It shall also be available upon request for review by any Louisiana state agency, including LGEs and Support Coordination.